chradev/Adroid/README.md

 ## Using Active Ball Joint Mechanism for head movement

-Using the idea of an active ball joint mechanism in combination with the motor control based on the RPi Pico PIO algorithm proposed by Van Hunter Adams will make extremely efficient head movement functionality.
+Using the idea of an active ball joint mechanism in combination with the motor control based on the RPi Pico PIO algorithm proposed by Van Hunter Adams will make head movement functionality extremely efficient.

 <img src="https://github.com/chradev/Adroid/blob/main/assets/ActiveBeallJoint-2.png?raw=true" alt="Active Beall Joint Mechanism" width="100%">